MosesDastmard/movie_search_engine/README.md

      > A Jupyter notebook which provides an overview of every single step of which the process to implement the code has                     consisted in.

 2. __`collector.py`__:
-      > A python file which contains the code needed to collect our data from the html page provided by the TAs and Wikipedia.
+      > A Python file which contains the code needed to collect our data from the html page provided by the TAs and Wikipedia.

 3. __`collector_utils.py`__:
       > A Python file which stores the functions we used in collector.py.